top of page

 Standard footer

-After this project wrapped up, there were more changes to be made the following year.
+There were more changes made the year after launch.
 The below design is the result of those changes which included simplifying the page by combining the tax form release schedule with the "will I get X form" table, removing unnecessary descriptive text where possible, and condensing the links to additional actions and resources.

 © 2026 by Sara Goodnight.
 All rights reserved.